nus-cs2113-AY2324S2/ip/docs/README.md

 `OK, I've marked this task as not done yet.
 [D][ ] Submit report (by:mon)`

+### Feature 4 - Find Tasks
+Search for tasks containing specific keywords.

+Usage
+**find - Find tasks based on keywords**

+Find tasks that match specific keywords.

+Example of usage:

+`find report`

+Expected outcome:
+Sunny Bot will display tasks containing the specified keyword.

+`Here are the matching tasks in your list:
+1.[D][ ] Submit report (by:mon)`

+Feel free to experiment with different keywords to locate the tasks you need.
+Sunny Bot's flexible search functionality makes it easy to find and manage your tasks effectively.

 ## Usage

 ### `Keyword` - Describe action